da4all/da4all.github.io/_pages/toolkit.md

     <br>
     <li><b>Tutorials:</b> Tutorials include step-by-step instructions for using various open-access digital tools to work with data.
 All tutorials rely on minimal computing, so no previous computer experience is required.</li>
     <br>
-    <li><b>Teaching Modules:</b> Teaching Modules include lesson plans that can be taught in sequence to help students gain experience with a particular literacy domain or subdomain.
-While all modules include readings, glossary, activities, and formal assignments, some modules also include tutorials.</li>
+    <li><b>Lesson Plans:</b> Lesson plans included a structured collection of resources to help students gain experience with a particular subdomain.
+This may include readings, glossary, activities, tutorials, etc.</li>
     <br>
     <li><b>Datasets:</b> Datasets are freely accessible collections of information that can be used for inquiry, learning, and/or practice.
 Some datasets are referenced in activities, assignments, modules, and tutorials, while others are simply listed as potential resources and/or models for data advocacy. </li>
     <br>